vojtas131/guides/gaiden/Gaiden ASS.md

     - Note: You should fight golden samurai again at some point, plenty of opportunities and there is no way to throw him into the river this time

 ### Chapter 4
-- At some point talk to akame and have a bond drink
+- Before taxiing to W Sotenbori and going to grand talk to akame and have a bond drink
 - Pick the Finish the white gang leader substory
 - Progress Any% as normal until the end of Castle crashers fight
+- After castle crashers go to gambling hall and talk to mr. try and hit me, then go to helipad, clown fight, then go to coliseum reception
 - Coliseum 2:
     - Do 3 hell rumble gold matches as kiryu
-    - Go to helipad, progress as normal
+    - Go to helipad & to sotenbori
-    - On the way to golf centre all the substories, after the fight progress Need advice
+    - On the way to golf centre do all the substories, after the fight progress Need advice

 ### Finale
 - Substories:
+    - When you have the quest to go back to daidoji hideout talk to akame and pick black swallows gang
     - Taxi to Bishamon bridge
     - Black swallows start
     - End of the destruction